LeonardoSanBenitez/Data-Base-in-C/README.md

 This is a project for the lecture of Computers Programming II, of the Electronic Engineering course of the Federal Institute of Education, Science and Technology of Santa Catarina (IFSC), Brazil.

-To test the code, run the makefile of the Btree
+To test the code, run the makefile in the folder “main project”.

 # Btrees